MultiSafepay/docs/content/point-of-sale/hardware-setup.md

 This page outlines the configuration of the hardware.

+### Security check upon delivery

+To ensure the secure handling of your customers' card data, it is highly recommended to inspect your terminals for any signs of tampering.

+Steps to follow:

+1. Verify that the plastic cover around the terminal box is undamaged.
+2. Compare the device you received with the image of the device you ordered.
+3. Check the weight of the terminal to ensure no unauthorized objects, such as in the battery compartment, have been added.

 ### Connect to a Wi-Fi network

 To connect to a Wi-Fi network: